skalogs/SkaETL/retry-importer/README.md

 # Retry Importer

-This service read into topic retry from kafka and send data to ES.
+This service reads in topic retry from kafka and sends data to ES.

 ## Install & Run
 ```